 Meetings and membership

 Only Members of the Committee have the right to attend meetings.
 However the Chief Executive, Chief Financial Officer, Chief Risk Officer, the External Audit Partner and the Chief Internal Auditor shall normally attend meetings in their entirety.
-Other Board Members, including the Chairman, shall also have a right of attendance.
-Other senior managers may attend at the invitation of the Chairman of the Committee, but only for the duration of their presentation.
+Other Board Members, including the Chair, shall also have a right of attendance.
+Other senior managers may attend at the invitation of the Chair of the Committee, but only for the duration of their presentation.
 At least once a year the Committee shall meet with the External Auditors and, separately, with the Chief Internal Auditor without the Executive Directors present to discuss matters relating to their remit and any issues arising from the audit work they have undertaken.

 Meetings of the Committee will be quorate if there are present at least two Members of the Committee.